 Meet the Expert

 Patrick Sutton is an interior designer known for his romantic, modern design.
-He studied architecture at Carnegie Mellon University and started his own architecture firm in 1004.
-He launched Patrick Sutton Home in 2001 as an extension of his brand providing access to products designed for his client's projects.
+Sutton studied architecture at Carnegie Mellon University and started his own architecture firm in 2004.
 His work has been featured in a number of popular publications including Style, House Beautiful, and Coastal Living.

 As the son of a famed travel journalist, Sutton naturally experiences the process of interior design through storytelling.
 Without a compelling storyline, a space can feel incoherent.
 By crafting a space that tells a story, Sutton is able to create interiors that are timeless and deeply personal to his clients.
 Creating the right story takes time—and the designer compares the early stages of a new project to dating.
 Ahead, he runs us through the things he's learned through his many years of experiences and the mistakes to avoid at all costs when decorating a space.